 Unfortunately, I made impact.
 I hit the Passat on the driver side frontal offset and wound up in the snow bank along the curb.

 The Passat took the brunt of most of the damage.
 The front bumper and fascia were dislodged.
-The other driver said that his radiator was punctured, but we saw a lot of red fluid from the power steering system pour out like crazy.
-His serpentine belt was off from the engine.
+The other driver said that his radiator was punctured, but we saw a lot of red fluid from the power steering system pour out onto the snow and ice.
+He also said his serpentine belt was off from the engine.
 His headlights and parts of his front fascia littered the cut in the median and the southbound side of the road.

 Relatively, the Q50 fared better.
 The driver side bumper skin was dislodged with bents and cuts in it.
-There was impact on the front driver side fender.
+There was fold on the front driver side fender over the wheel well.
 I also saw blue fluid pour out of the Infiniti – the windshield washer reservoir was damaged.
 The car was driveable and made it back the two blocks to home after we exchanged information and reviewed our notes.
 The other driver was calmer than I was.

 Certainly, I was upset.
 Pissed off.
 It was not what I wanted to happen.
 Nor did I want it to happen on the day of my 54th birthday.
 Yet, I calmed down – the other driver was very calm.
 We both walked away from the accident without any medical issues – except for my emotional health.